Eternally-Thriving-Grandmasterism/Pterosaur-Wing-Biomimetics-Pinnacle/README.md

 # Pterosaur Wing Biomimetics Pinnacle
-MIT License - Eternally-Thriving-Grandmasterism / Autonomicity Games Inc. & AlphaProMega Air Foundation
+Eternally-Thriving-Grandmasterism / Autonomicity Games Inc. & AlphaProMega Air Foundation

+**License Update — April 11 2026**
+This project was previously under MIT.
+As of April 11 2026, it is now under the **Autonomicity Games Sovereign Mercy License (AG-SML)**.
+New code and future distributions are protected.
+Past MIT forks remain MIT.
+Commercial / enterprise use requires a paid license from Autonomicity Games Inc. Individuals may continue using it freely for personal, educational, and daily-living purposes.

 Open-source pterosaur wing biomimetic designs & blueprints for high-aspect-ratio morphing flight surfaces, membrane tension systems, pneumatic spars, quad-launch mechanics, and MercyOS adaptive locomotion modeling.